 Modafinil With Coffee: The Choice of Wall Street?

 The pressure to outperform others in today's competitive business world is immense.
 So it's not surprising that some of the biggest users of modafinil are entrepreneurs and millennials.
 On-line blogs glow about unwavering focus, superhuman levels of concentration, and powering through 14-hour work days.
 At the opposite end of the spectrum, there are also the reports of blackouts that occur when modafinil is mixed with alcohol and the anxiety experienced when coming off the drug.

 Does Modafinil Really Have Cognitive Enhancing Effects?

-There have been a few small trials that have investigated Modafinil's effects on cognition, with mixed results.
+Only a few small trials have investigated Modafinil's effects on cognition, with mixed results.